-The concept of Winterization can be foreign to many, but for a processor it is essential that he learns to identify the full scope of the work from the pictures that the contractor provides.
+The concept of Winterization can be foreign to many, but for a vendor or a contractor it is essential that he learns the full scope of the work in order to complete the winterization properly on a vacant property.
 In this video I try to explain all the associated terms related to Winterizing a property.

 Hello, this is Zayed Ahmed from ASL BPO, and welcome to another edition of Property Preservation Training.
 Today, I will be talking about what a Winterization means and the different type of winterizations that are done depending on the type of heating system present in the property.